rasulkireev/gpw/content/articles/why-reading-is-so-good.md

 P.S.
 This can count as a silly reason for reading books, but I don't care.
 Reading is fun.
 When you acquire the habit of reading, you do actually start to enjoy it.

 Check out my [post](https://rasulkireev.com/writings/how-to-read-books-for-free) on how to get books for free, that might make it easier to acquire the habit.

+If you have any comments, please let me know on [twitter](https://twitter.com/rasulkireev/status/1295236499357794305).